Cyril-CRGB/GazetteAnaliticsTools/README.md

 Some of the variables in the dataset contain NaN.
 - I had to check and remove those before studying correlations in the Notebook "study"

+I dropped a handmade file, and i could not load it in Notebook 2 (2datacleaning), I needed to specifiy delimiter

+in 3datastudy i could not use OneHotEncoder (even with drop_last=True) because it made the data overfit